Biden boosts US vaccine stocks as the world waits | ExBulletin

 Meanwhile, Russia and China, whose leaders do not face voters in free and fair elections, have used their locally produced blows for strategic leverage.

 China has pledged nearly half a billion doses of its vaccines to more than 45 countries, according to a country-by-country estimate by The Associated Press.
-Four of the vaccine manufacturers in Chinas are claiming to be able to produce at least 2.6 billion doses this year.
+Four of China’s many vaccine manufacturers are claiming to be able to produce at least 2.6 billion doses this year.

 Russia has shipped millions of doses of its Sputnik V vaccine to countries around the world, even though it vaccinates its population.
 Analysts say one goal of this vaccine diplomacy is to strengthen Russia’s image as a scientific, technological and benevolent power, especially as other countries face shortages of COVID-19 vaccines because rich countries are looking for Western-made versions.